 The Collapse of the Technical Bottleneck

-The most significant system-level change is not automation, but the collapse of the technical production bottleneck.
+The most significant system-level change is the collapse of the technical production bottleneck.

 The dam has broken.